AtsukaDev/getPermsWithBot/README.md

 This script is designed to assist users in recovering access to a Discord server by creating an admin role and assigning it to a specified user using a Discord bot.

+## Star the repository to support me ⭐

 ## Prerequisites

 - Node.js installed